News

 Costs will undoubtedly vary from region to region, but there is certainly a home for everyone in the city.

-The average price for a property in May 2022 stands at £237,394.
+The average price for a property in Birmingham currently stands at £249,463

-Another distinguishing factor will be property type.
+Another distinguishing factor is property type.

-Statistics from the home.co.uk showed the average rental cost in Birmingham to be £1,378 per month.
+Statistics from the home.co.uk showed the average rental cost in Birmingham to be £1,598 per month.

-Living Costs (Food/Groceries/Eating Out)
+Living Costs in Birmingham

 This amalgamation of different heritages has resulted in Birmingham having a renowned selection of different cuisines.